-Assessment Criterion Landscape Sensitivity Description Physical Character (including topography and scale) The landform slopes gently from east to west, from 25m AOD along the Wirral Way to 7m AOD at the edge of the Dee Estuary, indicating lower sensitivity to residential development.
+The landform slopes gently from east to west, from 25m AOD along the Wirral Way to 7m AOD at the edge of the Dee Estuary, indicating lower sensitivity to residential development.

 The medium-scale field pattern bound by hedgerows and woodland, provides a modest density of small-scale landscape features, indicating higher sensitivity to residential development.
-Natural Character Areas of higher sensitivity to residential development exist where there are semi-natural habitats and valued landscape features, including hedgerows enhanced with mature hedgerow trees and deciduous woodland

-(recorded as Priority Habitat Lowland Mixed Deciduous Woodland) which extends along the estuary to the west and around field ponds.
-The Wirral Way along the eastern boundary is locally designated as a LWS/SBI.
+Areas of higher sensitivity to residential development exist where there are semi-natural habitats and valued landscape features, including hedgerows enhanced with mature hedgerow trees and deciduous woodland (recorded as Priority Habitat Lowland Mixed Deciduous Woodland) which extends along the estuary to the west and around field ponds.
+The Wirral Way along the eastern boundary is locally designated as a Local Wildlife Site/ Site of Biological Importance.

 Lower sensitivity to residential development exists in the parts of the area where semi-natural habitats are limited, particularly those parts of the area characterised by built form along Cottage Lane and Riverbank Road and in the south where fields are managed for horse pasture.
-In some places, hedgerows are fragmented, such as those along Riverbank Road.
-Historic landscape character The Cheshire HLC indicates that the area contains a sense of time depth which increases sensitivity to residential development.
-The agricultural fields in the centre and south-east of the area are characterised by post medieval fieldscapes (both planned enclosure and agricultural improvement).
-Sensitivity to residential development decreases where fields in the north along Riverbank Road are categorised as 20 th century agricultural improvement.
+In some places, hedgerows are fragmented, such as those along Riverbank Road agricultural improvement).
+Sensitivity to residential development decreases where fields in the north along Riverbank Road are categorised as 20th century agricultural improvement.

+The Cheshire Historic Landscape Characterisation indicates that the area contains a sense of time depth which increases sensitivity to residential development.
+The agricultural fields in the centre and south-east of the area are characterised by post medieval fieldscapes (both planned enclosure and

 There are no recorded heritage assets within the area, indicating lower sensitivity to residential development.
-The stone harbour wall and jetty at the bottom of Cottage Lane were historically used as a landing site for a ferry service which operated across the Dee. service which operated across the Dec.
-Character and setting of existing settlement The wooded route of the Wirral Way provides a strong boundary feature along the settlement edge of Gayton, although there are views across the area and to the estuary from houses in Gayton and along Cottage Lane and Riverbank Road.
+The stone harbour wall and jetty at the bottom of Cottage Lane were historically used as a landing site for a ferry service which operated across the Dee.

+The wooded route of the Wirral Way provides a strong boundary feature along the settlement edge of Gayton, although there are views across the area and to the estuary from houses in Gayton and along Cottage Lane and Riverbank Road.
 The area plays a role as a rural setting to the adjacent urban area indicating higher sensitivity to residential development.

-Residential development along Cottage Lane and Riverbank Road consisting of 20th century detached, and semi-detached houses, lowers sensitivity to further residential development, although these houses are often screened by vegetation.
-Views and visual character including skylines The sloping landform and generally undeveloped character of the area affords uninterrupted views and intervisibility to and across the Dee Estuary and towards North Wales from the Wirral Way and local roads, indicating higher sensitivity to residential development.
+Residential development along Cottage Lane and Riverbank Road consisting of 20th century detached, and semidetached houses, lowers sensitivity to further residential development, although these houses are often screened by vegetation.

+The sloping landform and generally undeveloped character of the area affords uninterrupted views and intervisibility to and across the Dee Estuary and towards North Wales from the Wirral Way and local roads, indicating higher sensitivity to residential development.

 Tall hedgerow boundaries along Cottage Lane and the topography and vegetation along parts of the Wirral Way in the south create some visual enclosure, lowering sensitivity locally.

-Perceptual and experiential qualities Despite proximity to the existing urban area at Gayton, the area has a rural character and an increasing sense of remoteness and tranquillity along the Dee Estuary, indicating higher sensitivity to residential development.
+Despite proximity to the existing urban area at Gayton, the area has a rural character and an increasing sense of remoteness and tranquillity along the Dee Estuary, indicating higher sensitivity to residential development.

 Sensitivity is lowered where urban elements intrude into the area, including small areas of equestrian use north of Cottage Lane and modern residential development and street lighting along Riverbank Road and the lower end of Cottage Lane, disturbing its scenic value and limited dark night skies through existing light sources.